Octy-ai/octy-shopify/README.md

-Every 24-48 hours the Octy profile identfy module merges profiles, including their respective event instances and attributes, by matching the value of the specififed store-customer-identifer key set in each anonymous profiles profile_data attribute.
-You can specify the name of the authenticated-id-key that the Octy profile identfy module will use to merge profiles by updating your  Octy <a href="https://octy.ai/docs/api#AccSetConfigurations">account configurations.</a>  (in this demo. the name of the authenticated-id-key is: shopify-customer-id)
+Every 48 hours the Octy profile identfication module merges profiles, including their respective event instances and profile attributes.
+Profile are merged by matching the value of the specififed authenticated-id-key set in each anonymous profiles profile_data attribute.
+You can specify the name of the authenticated-id-key that the Octy profile identfication module will use to merge profiles by updating your Octy <a  href="https://octy.ai/docs/api#AccSetConfigurations">account configurations.</a> (in this demo. the name of the authenticated-id-key is: shopify-customer-id)

 Tracking and merging Anonymous & Authenticated customer sessions flows:
 ```mermaid